![]() |

 We are the ones hacking time.

-This means we're actually hacking the substitution formula that should only exist in our minds, transforming it into good design, taking it in our hands, and savoring it.
+This means the reality where we actually hack the substitution formula that should only exist in our heads, transform it into Good Design, pick it up, and savor it, is perfectly ordinary.

 “Truly a scholar's disciple”